SEO, SEM, and SMM are Acronyms for Digital Marketing Channels

 - SEO is an abbreviation for search engine optimization.
-The goal of SEO is to get search engine users to your website.
+The goal of SEO is to get search engine users to your website through the organic search results.

 - SEM is search engine marketing.
 This includes SEO and paid search (the paid ads that you see at the top of Google when you perform a search).